 You figure that if Facebook wants to show you ads related to your publicly-declared interests and preferences, that’s not so bad; the worst that could happen is that you see an irrelevant or annoying ad and you scroll quickly past it; the best that could happen is that you learn about some product or service that’s genuinely useful to you.
 You’re not too worried about your own susceptibility to propaganda spreading through Facebook because you consider yourself to be a critical thinker who doesn’t believe claims without evidence, and who knows how to ignore (or else call out) the outlandish stuff that appears in your feed.

 You figure that if your Facebook data were acquired by a third-party – even by a hacker with malicious intent – nothing bad could happen because you’ve only shared the things you want the whole world to know.
 If an ethically challenged corporation or intelligence agency were to acquire your Facebook posts, they’d see nothing but all those articles about climate change that you shared, and what are they going to do with those?
-If they really want to read through them, well, maybe they’ll learn something about a grave issue facing human civilization.
+If they really wanted to read through them, well, maybe they’d learn something about a grave issue facing human civilization.
 As far as damaging information – data that could be used to manipulate you or steal your identity – you think you simply haven’t exposed it.

 Unfortunately this idea of the judicious, and therefore “safe” Facebook user is a myth.
 To expose this myth as such, I would remind you that Facebook collects, or has the potential to collect, more information about you than you can probably imagine, and it can collect this information even when you think you’re being totally passive and guarded.
 For example, in 2015, Facebook announced an attention-tracking feature whereby it measures how long you spend looking at an item in your news feed as you scroll, even if you don’t like the item, click on it, comment on it, or engage with it in an active way.
 Here’s how Facebook described the feature: